HHS/OAH Replicating effective programs to prevent teen pregnancy

 - CRI Training (Community Resilience Initiative)

-UT Teen Health brings training, technical assistance, and support to these organizations to enable them to better implement evidence-based TPP programs for the youth they serve.
-The designated service area for the project is the state of Texas.
+UT Teen Health brings training, technical assistance, and support to many organizations to enable them to better implement evidence-based TPP programs for the youth they serve.

 Supporting foster care and systems-involved youth to prevent teen pregnancy

-UT Teen Health was awarded a federal grant from the Office of Adolescent Health to focus on innovative strategies to promote healthy adolescents.
-A New Innovative Strategy was created and is titled Need to Know-Youth (N2K-Y).
-This project works with systems-involved youth ages 10-15 in a variety of settings.
+UT Teen Health was awarded a federal grant from the Office of Adolescent Health that focused on innovative strategies to promote healthy relationships for systems-involved youth ages 10-15.
+As a result, Need to Know-Youth (N2K-Y) was created.
 The curriculum is trauma-informed to ensure that youth are in a safe and supportive environment as they discuss topics such as values, letting go of baggage and focusing on the future, abstinence and contraception, STDs, risky behaviors and the law, recognizing abusive relationships and characteristics of healthy relationships.
 In addition, there is a presentation for caregivers of youth (N2K-C) to assist with communication and bolster the role of a trusted adult in their lives.

 HHS/ACYF Sexual risk avoidance program